jluk/paastb/classiccompute-allocationerror.md

 # My deployment fails with allocation errors

 ## **Recommended steps**
-Your Cloud Service deployment (Staging and/or Production) can get pinned to a single cluster.
-When the cluster reaches its capacity, then deployments will fail.
+Your Cloud Service deployment (Staging or Production) can get pinned to a single cluster.
+When the cluster reaches its capacity, deployments will fail.
 Try the following steps.

-1. Wait for some time and retry the deployment operation <br>
+1. Wait and retry the deployment operation.<br>
 Resources may be freed up on the cluster after waiting that allow the deployment or scaling request to succeed.

-2. Create a new Cloud Service then deploy your package <br>
+2. Deploy your package to a new cloud service.<br>
-This will often go on a new cluster with enough capacity.
-If successful, update the DNS to point to the new Cloud Service.
+Deploying to a new cloud service will often go on a new cluster with enough capacity.
+If successful, update the DNS to point to the new cloud service.

-3. Delete both production and staging slots and create a new deployment in the existing cloud service <br>
+3. Delete both production and staging slots and redeploy to the existing cloud service<br>
 The new deployment will go to a cluster that has enough capacity.
-This will, however, incur downtime until the new deployment is ready.
+However, this incurs downtime until the new deployment is ready.

 4. Remove the affinity group and [migrate to a Regional Virtual Network] (https://azure.microsoft.com/en-in/documentation/articles/virtual-networks-migrate-to-regional-vnet/)

 ## **Recommended documents**